DMlogobardi/blackJeck/README.md

-Progetto scolastico di conclusione anno. tengo a dire che la parte mulyplayer è completamente inutilizata ma inserita a scopo dimostativo
+Progetto scolastico di conclusione anno. tengo a dire che la parte multyplayer è completamente inutilizata ma inserita a scopo dimostativo
 ---------------------------------------------------------------------------------------------------------------
 End of year school project.
 I would like to say that the multiplayer part is completely unused but inserted for demonstration purposes